 As God’s children we are His representatives in a world of darkness and as the body of Christ are called to be salt and light in a sick and sinful world.

+WHAT IS BIBLICAL REPENTANCE?
+Biblical repentance is God centered repentance comes from the greek word ‘METANOIA’ which means change of one’s mind and heart which imparts a new direction to the whole life.
 Repent (To repent, in relation to salvation, is to change your mind from unbelief to belief in Jesus Christ.
 To being dead in your sins to a new creature in Christ) and believe in the Gospel.

 Jesus left all his glory and came down from heaven to die on the cross of calvary just for you!!
+Jesus shed his precious blood for you!!
+Please accept Jesus!!
+Time is up!!
+We are purchased with a price…his blood!!!

 If you have not yet placed your faith in Jesus, please, please do so before it is too late to avoid the terror that is coming upon our world.
 Allow God’s Spirit to open your heart to the truth of the Gospel found in the words of Scripture where we read that Christ died on the cross for our sins, was buried, rose from the dead on the third day, ascended to heaven, and is coming again for His church.